 Check Term Insurance Rates Now!

-As an independent insurance agent, I cannot remember how many times I’ve been told: “I’m good, I’ve got life insurance at work.”
+As an independent insurance agent, I cannot remember how many times I’ve been told: “I’m good.
+I’ve got life insurance at work.”
 When I say I can’t remember, I mean I’ve heard this response so many times I’ve lost count.
-Please don’t misunderstand, it’s not a bad thing, in fact, I always congratulate prospective clients for taking advantage of company life insurance, especially if your employer will pay for it.
+Please don’t misunderstand.
+It’s not a bad thing.
+In fact, I always congratulate prospective clients for taking advantage of company life insurance, especially if your employer will pay for it.

 Easy Article Navigation